hanni-zaher/hanni-zaher/README.md

 ## Hi there 👋

+Data Analyst specializing in SQL, Tableau, Power BI, Excel, and R. Experienced in workforce analytics, KPI reporting, forecasting, and dashboard development.
+Passionate about transforming complex data into actionable business insights that drive strategic decision-making.
 <!--
 **hanni-zaher/hanni-zaher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.